bharathsudharsan/Edge2Train/README.md

-# Edge2Train: A Framework to Train Machine Learning Model (SVMs) on Resource-Constrained IoT Edge Devices
+# Edge2Train: A Framework to Train Machine Learning Models (SVMs) on Resource-Constrained IoT Edge Devices

 **Overview:** We provide *Edge2Train* algorithm for all Arduino IDE-supported MCUs.
 [Edge2Train](https://dl.acm.org/doi/abs/10.1145/3410992.3411014) can be used to train SVMs (for binary classification tasks) on MCUs.